ALavault/alavault.github.io/pages/about.md

 A few series on music :

-* Simple Music : learn the basics to read and play music [Ongoing]
+* Simply Music : learn the basics to read and play music [Ongoing]
-* Simple Guitar : learn the basics of guitar, in a non-classical way [Ongoing]
+* Simply Guitar : learn the basics of guitar, in a non-classical way [Ongoing]
-* Simple Writing : write songs with interstings melodies and creative harmony [Soon]
+* Simply Writing : write songs with interstings melodies and creative harmony [Soon]
-* Simple Production : learn how to record, mix and master your songs for release [Soon]
+* Simply Production : learn how to record, mix and master your songs for release [Soon]

 Do you want to talk about your projects ?
 Or just saying hello ?
 Click [here !](mailto:apeiron.prod@gmail.com?subject=[Contact]) to write a mail.